corbado/example-nextjs-nodejs-passkey-associate/README.md

 node index.js
 ```

-THe application should now be running on your local machine.
+The application should now be running on your local machine.